-In Texas, public libraries are part of the TexShare community, providing access to a set of excellent databases, including full-text for many articles.
-These are "pre-paid" rather than freely available but be sure and check the holdings of your public library.
+In Texas, public libraries are usually part of the TexShare community, providing access to a set of excellent databases, including full-text for many articles.
 Academic Search Complete and Business Source Complete are great databases for STEM content.

 From the Libraries Databases List

 Of note for STEM research:

 Plus databases that the UT-Austin Libraries have in a different form.
 These should not ask for credentials, though full-text will only be supplied if it is open-access.